FACN1/litter-app/README.md

 # litter-app
-Facilitating the planning and organisation of fly tip cleanups
+Facilitating the planning and organisation of fly-tip cleanups

 [Link to prototype](https://github.com/JWLD/litter-locator)

 #### User Journeys:

-- People can document litter sites (ie fly tipping, build-ups of illegal litter, or undesirable waste located in public areas), and report details of its size, location, and type.
+- People can document litter sites (i.e. fly-tipping, build-ups of illegal litter, or undesirable waste located in public areas), and report details of its size, location, and type.

 - Volunteers and concerned citizens can then browse documented litter sites by location using map UIs, and view the litter sites' details in order to plan cleanups to remove the waste.